-5. 1 x Fleece jacket; a woolen sweater would be an alternative.
+5. 1 x Fleece jacket; a woollen sweater would be an alternative.

 6. 1 x Wind-proof jacket.
 7. 1 pair x thermal inner.

-8. 2 pairs x sports socks and 1 pair x woolen socks.
+8. 2 pairs x sports socks and 1 pair x woollen socks.

-9. Woolen monkey cap / balaclava that covers the ear.
+9. Woollen monkey cap/balaclava that covers the ear.

-10. 1 pair x woolen gloves and 1 pair of synthetic gloves (water proof).
+10. 1 pair x woollen gloves and 1 pair of synthetic gloves (waterproof).

 12. People who wear spectacles, choose one of these: a) Use contact lenses. b) Photo-chromatic glasses c) If either of the above is not possible, wear your spectacles and carry a big sunglass that can be worn over your spectacles.